CtrlK

 Specificity

-Lists multiple specific concrete actions and patterns: composition, embedding, type assertions, type switches, interface segregation, dependency injection via interfaces, struct field tags, pointer vs value receivers.
-These are all concrete, well-defined Go concepts.
+Lists many concrete, specific actions ("composition, embedding, type assertions, type switches, interface segregation, dependency injection via interfaces, struct field tags, and pointer vs value receivers"), matching the comprehensive-coverage anchor; not a 4 because coverage spans the full domain rather than showing minor gaps.

 Completeness